-Members of the charity's Fishing Safety team will be in Bridlington on Tuesday January 25 and in Whitby on Thursday January 27 to provide fishermen with information and advice on lifejackets, cold water shock and the RNLI's MOB Guardian system.
+Members of the charity's Fishing Safety team will be in Bridlington on Tuesday January 25 and in Whitby on Thursday January 27 to provide fishermen with information and advice on lifejackets, cold water shock and the RNLI's MOB Guardian.

-The fact that fishing is one of the most dangerous occupations in the UK has been underlined by a series of maritime tragedies off the Yorkshire Coast.
+The fact that fishing is one of the most dangerous occupations in the UK has been underlined by a series of maritime disasters off the Yorkshire Coast.

 In the 1990s more lives were lost in disasters such as the sinking of the freighter Rema off Whitby and loss of the Scarborough fishing vessel Heritage.

-Frankie Horne, RNLI Fishing Safety Co-ordinator, said around 20 commercial fishermen died every year around the coast of the UK.
+Frankie Horne, RNLI Fishing Safety Co-ordinator, said around 20 commercial fishermen die every year around the coast of the UK.

 Both sessions in Whitby and Bridlington will include a lifejacket clinic, where fishermen can take their own lifejackets for a health check by one of the RNLI's Fishing Safety team.

-Mr Horne said lifejackets needed regular maintenance and fishermen would be shown how to carry out their own checks to make sure their lifejackets were fit for purpose.
+Mr Horne said lifejackets needed regular maintenance and fishermen would be shown how to carry out their own checks to make sure their lifejackets are fit for purpose.